Issy-les-Moulineaux: History

 Issy-les-Moulineaux is home to a community of 5,000 Armenians that have established themselves in the area since the 1930s.
-The community has two Armenian churches, an athletic club, a school, a monument dedicated to the Armenian genocide, and a street named after Armenia called Rue d'Armenie, and Rue d'Erevan named after Armenia's capital Yerevan.
+The community has two Armenian churches, an athletic club, a school, a monument dedicated to the Armenian genocide, and streets named after Armenia, Rue d'Armenie, and Rue d'Erevan, named after Armenia's capital Yerevan.
 Issy-les-Moulineaux became twin cities with Echmiadzin, Armenia in December 1989.

+The Hôtel de Ville was completed in 1895.

 Airfield

-In the late 19th century, an expansive field in Issy had been dedicated to military exercises.
-This land, owned by the French Army, was made into an airfield in the 1900s during the pioneering era of aviation.
+In the late 19th century, an expansive field in Issy was dedicated to military exercises.
+This land, owned by the French Army, was made into an airfield in the early 1900s during the pioneering era of aviation.
 Issy-les-Moulineaux soon became a hot spot for aviation in France, the most active airfield in Paris, and the site of many flight experiments.
 Photographers, newspaper reporters and intelligence agents from other countries gathered there to report on developments.

 The airfield of Issy-les-Moulineaux was the starting point of the 1911 Paris to Madrid air race.
 One of the competing planes crashed into the audience during take-off, killing the French Minister of War Henri Maurice Berteaux.
 It hosted the trap shooting events for the 1924 Summer Olympics.

-The firm of Appareils d'Aviation Les Frères Voisin, the world's first commercial airplane factory (1908) which was initially located in Boulogne-Billancourt, transformed itself into a luxury automobile manufacturing company named Avions Voisin in 1920.
-Most of Voisin's manufacturing facilities were then relocated in neighboring Issy-les-Moulineaux.
+The firm of Appareils d'Aviation Les Frères Voisin opened the world's first commercial airplane factory in 1908 in neighboring Boulogne-Billancourt.
+The firm transformed itself into a luxury automobile manufacturing company named Avions Voisin in 1920.
+Most of Voisin's manufacturing facilities were then relocated to Issy-les-Moulineaux.
 Avions Voisin closed its doors in 1940.

-The last fixed wing flight occurred in 1953, after which the aerodrome handled only helicopters; it continues to do this, with the ICAO code LFPI.
+The last fixed-wing aircraft flight at Issy-les-Moulineaux occurred in 1953, after which the aerodrome handled only helicopters; it continues to do this, with the ICAO code LFPI.
 It is operated by Aéroports de Paris.